 - Completion of a qualifying examination, consisting of both written and oral components, within two years of admission

 - Preparation and defense of a dissertation proposal within three years of admission

 - Minimum undergraduate GPA of 3.0 (on a 4.0 scale) is required, though 3.5 or higher is preferred

 - GRE General Test scores of 1300 (combined) or higher for the Verbal and Quantitative sections, and 4.5 or higher on the Analytical Writing section, are preferred

 - GRE Subject Test (Biology, Chemistry or Biochemistry, Cell and Molecular Biology) is suggested, but not required; score of 650 or higher preferred

 Minimum undergraduate GPA of 3.0 (on a 4.0 scale) is required, though 3.5 or higher is preferred

 GRE – GRADUATE RECORD EXAM

-Results of the General Test of the Graduate Record Examination (GRE) are required for all applicants.
+Results of the General Test of the Graduate Record Examination (GRE) or MCAT are not required but are recommended for all applicants.
 Test scores must be received by the application deadline date.
 Applicants should allow six to eight weeks from the test date for the reporting of scores to the institution.
 Applications will not be considered without GRE scores.
 Georgetown University’s GRE score reporting code is 5244.
 Information on registering to take the GRE can be found at: http://www.gre.org/ttindex.html

 ENGLISH PROFICIENCY: TOEFL / IELTS